Olympus E-M1 III vs Panasonic GX85

 Studio photographers will appreciate that the Olympus E-M1 III (unlike the GX85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the E-M1 III and the GX85 are recent models that are part of the current product line-up.
 The GX85 replaced the earlier Panasonic GX7, while the E-M1 III followed on from the Olympus E-M1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M1 III and GX85 can be found, respectively, in the Olympus E-M1 III Manual (free pdf) or the online Panasonic GX85 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-M1 III or the Panasonic GX85 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.